Sports Car Vs Super Sports Car: What’s The Difference?

 What is a Sports Car?

 A sports car or a super sports car is a type of vehicle which falls under the performance-segment.
-Manufacturers design and optimize the sportscars for speed, acceleration, braking, and handling on paved roads.
+Manufacturers design and optimize these cars for speed, acceleration, braking, and handling on paved roads.
 They emphasize mainly on handling, performance or thrill of driving.
 However, you get these parameters at the cost of fuel economy & at times luxury compared to other cars.

 Generally, most sports cars around the world have varying sizes and prices than the other types.
 However, car enthusiasts prefer them mainly for their handling ability on smooth tarmac.
 The characteristics of these cars include adrenaline acceleration, handling, cornering ability, braking power, and top speed.